 and the momentum constraints

-where $T_{ab}$ is the energy-momentum tensor, $R$ is the three-dimensional Ricci scalar, $K_{ij}$ is the extrinsic curvature, $K$ its trace, $n^a = \delta^{0}_{a} \alpha$ is the unit vector normal to the spatial slice, and $D_{i}$ is the covariant derivative associated with the 3-dimensional metric.
-In the BSSN formalism, to achieve stable evolution, we split the extrinsic curvature into a trace-free part ${A}_{ij}$ and its trace $K$; then, we conformally rescale the extrinsic curvature and the spatial metric, and finally, we introduce the spatial projected Christoffel symbol $\Gamma^i$.
-The evolution equations in BSSN form can be found, e.g. in Ref. \cite{baumgarte2010Numerical}.
-To fix the gauge (coordinate) freedom given by the variables $\alpha$ and $\beta^i$ we use the puncture evolution, consisting of the Bonna-Masso equations for $\alpha$ \citep{bona1995New} and the gamma-driver shift for $\beta^i$ \citep{alcubierre2003Gauge}.
+where $T_{ab}$ is the energy-momentum tensor, $R$ is the three-dimensional Ricci scalar, $K_{ij}$ is the extrinsic curvature, $K$ its trace, $n_a = \delta^{0}_{a} \alpha$ is the unit vector normal to the spatial slice, and $D_{i}$ is the covariant derivative associated with the 3-dimensional metric.
+In the BSSN formalism, to achieve stable evolution, we split the extrinsic curvature into a trace-free part ${A}_{ij}$ and its trace $K$; then, we conformally rescale the extrinsic curvature and the spatial metric with a factor $\phi$, and finally, we introduce the spatial projected Christoffel symbol $\Gamma^i$.
+The evolution equations in BSSN form can be found, e.g., in Ref.~\cite{baumgarte2010Numerical}.
+To fix the gauge (coordinate) freedom given by the variables $\alpha$ and $\beta^i$, we use the puncture evolution, consisting of the Bonna-Mass\'o equations for $\alpha$ \citep{bona1995New} and the gamma-driver shift for $\beta^i$ \citep{alcubierre2003Gauge}, with an extra evolution variable, $B^i$.
 In particular, we use the $1+\log$ variant of these equations and we choose $\eta=2/M$ in the constant for the gamma-driver equations.
 This choice is particularly useful for dealing with black holes without the need to excise the singularity.

-For evolving these equations we use the {\tt EinsteinToolkit} framework \citep{goodale2003Cactus, loffler2012Einstein, babiuc2019einstein}, which makes use of the {\tt Carpet} code \citep{schnetter2004Evolutions} for handling adaptive mesh-refinement grids with sub-cycling in time.
-To analyze various aspects of the spacetime and matter fields in our simulation we use of the \textit{thorns} {\tt AHFinderDirect}\citep{thornburg2004Fast}, {\tt QuasiLocalMeasures}, and {\tt Outflow}, which are all part of the Toolkit.
-To evolve the gas on top of the dynamically curved spacetime, we use our version of {\tt GRHydro} which evolves the ideal MHD equations \citep{mosta2013GRHydro, combi2023grmhd, baiotti2005Threedimensional}.
+For evolving these equations, we use the {\tt EinsteinToolkit} framework \citep{goodale2003Cactus, loffler2012Einstein, babiuc2019einstein}, which makes use of the {\tt Carpet} code \citep{schnetter2004Evolutions} for handling adaptive mesh-refinement grids with sub-cycling in time.
+To analyze various aspects of the spacetime and matter fields in our simulation, we make use of the \textit{thorns} {\tt AHFinderDirect}\citep{thornburg2004Fast}, {\tt QuasiLocalMeasures}, and {\tt Outflow}, which are all part of the Toolkit.
+To evolve the gas on top of the dynamically curved spacetime, we use our version of {\tt GRHydro}, which evolves the ideal MHD equations \citep{mosta2013GRHydro, combi2023grmhd, baiotti2005Threedimensional}.
 To evolve Einstein's equations, we use the BSSN solver in the {\tt McLahan} code \citep{Brown:2008sb} and we use the {\tt TwoPuncture} \citep{Ansorg:2004ds} code to set up initial data.
 To use the analytical metric within the Toolkit, we wrote a new thorn, {\tt AnalyticalSpacetime}, which set the metric components in {\tt ADMBase}.